SasquatchXYZ/Basic-Portfolio/README.md

 # Basic-Portfolio

 This is the first draft of my portfolio done for Homework Assignment #1 done simply using HTML and CSS.
 I have gone back to make revisions and clean up the code not only for functionality, but to make everything easier to read.
 This is by no means the last time I will return to make changes to my portfolio... it just also gave me a space to play around in.
+I am always working on updating and modifying the appearance and implementing new things as I learn.

 ## Getting Started